mtclark0518/project-1/README.md

 "Makin' Bacon"

-The User View.
+1. The User View.
 	Makin' Bacon is a "skill-shot/target practice" style game that is similar in functionality to NES DuckHunt.

-	2 players take turns "shooting" targets(ideally: flying pigs) using a combination of aiming via the mouse cursor and firing with the spacebar.
+	two players take turns "shooting" targets(ideally: flying pigs) using a combination of aiming via the mouse cursor and firing with the spacebar.
 Players goal is to hit the most targets during a 30 second interval or "round".

-Functionality
+2. Functionality

 	Target Object
 		generate randomly